Phreak, by JE Solo

 The HOZ Journal of Speculative Literature — Volume 1

-The Kindle and Paperback editions of the HOZ Journal of Speculative Literature Volume 1 are available worldwide on Amazon by searching the title.
+The digital versions of all HOZ books are also available at our Payhip Store; Kindle and Paperback editions of our books are available worldwide on Amazon by searching the title.

 A woman confesses to killing god… Two people stand on the edge of the abyss that is the end of the world… A hidden history of earth is revealed in the interpretation of mysterious found manuscripts… An alien entity takes root in a suburban garden and starts transforming the neighbourhood…